kolkhis/tech-notes/ato/index.md

 ## Things I Learned

 All the different talks I attended had something valuable to offer.

+Most of the technical details of these talks have been integrated with my notes, but to highlight a few key points:

 - CI/CD Tips: Various deployment strategies
 - Commit Spoofing with Git Commit Metadata: **Incredibly** valuable to be aware of as